Check his blog out at. http://estevanoriol.blogspot.com

 Here's an example from TV animation that still illustrates the principle of well-chosen lines to convey form.
 There are a few straight lines on Fred and Barney to show more of their ruggedness relative to their softer wives and round, chubby babies.

-This character has been created almost entirely from straight lines.
-Even his tongue!
 The result is that the character looks like he's been chiseled out of stone rather than made up of flesh, muscle and hair.
 The image ultimately has no sense of weight or volume and is merely a flat graphic design, and not a very good one either, considering the directionless arrangement of the lines in the hair for example.
 It certainly has not been designed for anything more than stiff, mechanical movement either, and this self limitation makes me long for the days when characters were designed specifically to work well in flowing, organic animation.
 Visually, it has all of the wit and appeal of a connect-the-dots puzzle in a kids' activity book!
 Sadly, we're seeing more and more witless design in today's TV animation.
 The tragedy is that it doesn't have to be this way, as there are countless individuals toiling away within the industry (and outside of it too) who are capable of far better design themselves.
 Why are they not being given a chance to shine?
 Why this rampant trend toward mediocrity?